Traveling the Essential Oils way

 - Peppermint beadlets: Perfect when you are on the go and you want onions or garlic in your meal or you are worried about bad breath.

 - On Guard Protective Blend beadlets: I put one of these in my mouth before the plane takes off.
 I repeat for each time I switch planes to keep healthy.
 That circulated air is just filled with nasty bugs.
-Since I’ve started doing this I haven’t gotten sick and I used to, every time I traveled.
+Since I’ve started doing this I haven’t felt unwell and I used to, every time I traveled.

 - On Guard Protective throat drops or Respiratory drops: Rather than chew gum for take off and landing these help keep the pressure from getting to my ears.
 Plus I love the flavor.
 Having Protective Blend to protect is an added bonus.